djui/djuio/README.md

 Simple I/O url shortener.

 - It features a simple statistics page ("/~stats")
-- It has a counter and an append-only db, filesystem based
+- It uses nStore as database backend

 ## Authors